 Stratos 3 is a fairly continuist model with respect to the original Stratos, but improved in aspects that did not work in that model.
 Beginning with the change of optical heart rate sensor that was very needed, the one that Amazfit had used in the first model was totally unworthy of a watch with minimal sporting intent.

 The problems I encountered with the barometric altimeter have also been solved, it is another thing that works as it should.

 And the rest of the recipe... it remains untroubled.
 However, the price is slightly higher, but it is well worth paying that extra (right now about 50€) for having a watch that works as it should and does not have very low quality sensors.

 It is a watch that will not satisfy all users, especially those most committed to sport.
-The customization options are limited, the navigation is very basic, the platform does not provide advanced information, it is very limited when it comes to incorporating external sensors... but what is the percentage of users who demand this?
-There are many other things that will make this model a super sales, such as music playback, cool aesthetics, good battery life, FirstBeat algorithms (the same as Garmin uses) and general basic operation.
+The customization options are limited, the navigation is very basic, the platform does not provide advanced information, it is very limited when it comes to incorporating external sensors... but what percentage of users demand this?
+There are many other things that will make this model a best seller, such as music playback, a "good looking" aesthetic, good autonomy, FirstBeat algorithms (the same used by Garmin) and a basic general performance.

 A word of warning for the most common manufacturers?
 Careful, because now there are serious threats.
 Both Amazfit on the low end and COROS on the top end are starting to knock on the door, and increasingly insistently.

 The Stratos 3 is still one step below the big ones, which does not mean that they cannot meet the needs of many users.
 But the distance that separates them is getting smaller and smaller, which is very good news for users as the battle escalates and forces all manufacturers to improve their product.

 And with that... thanks for reading!